RTEMS/rtems-docs/c-user/initialization.rst

     Initialization of the POSIX Timer object class.
 This step is optional and depends on the application configuration.

+RTEMS_SYSINIT_POSIX_SHM
+    Initialization of the POSIX Shared Memory object class.
+This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_POSIX_KEYS
     Initialization of the POSIX Keys object class.
 This step is optional and depends on the application configuration.